JGCRI/cassandra/README.md

-This package runs a GCAM automation system.
+Cassandra is a model coupling framework that tracks model dependencies and automates the running of multiple interconnected models.

-The configuration file format and contents are described in the GCAM Automation Users' Guide.
+The configuration file format and contents are described in the userguide.